SecureAI-Tools/SecureAI-Tools/README.md

       ```
 1. Set up the AI model by going to http://localhost:28669/-/settings?tab=ai
 1. Navigate to http://localhost:28669/- and start using AI tools

+## Features wishlist
+A set of features on our todo list (in no particular order).

+1. Chat with documents
+2. Support for OpenAI, Claude etc APIs
+3. Chat sharing
+4. Mobile friendly UI
+5. Specify AI model at chat-creation time
+6. Support for markdown rendering
+7. Prompt templates library